marcusnerdicus/REDAGraphDocs/Mobile/Login.md

 ﻿# Login

-It is required that each user login, and this login controls what data is available for a user, using thier assigned roles.
+Every application user must login.
+The user's login controls the data available to a user and defined by the assigned User Roles.

 The login screen requires an email and a password.
 Enter the user name and password, then click login.
-If you've enter
+If you've entered

-the information correctly you will be directed to the main [dashboard](Dashboard.md).
-Just after the fist login, the app needs to download its initial data set.
+the login information correctly you will be directed to the main [dashboard](Dashboard.md).

-Please wait to navigate until the sync has complete, it will start automatically and run in the background.

 ![image-logo](../images/MobileLogin.PNG)